KSPModdingLibs/KSPCommunityFixes/README.md

 ##### 1.28.0
 - New API/modding patch : **BetterDDSSupport** [KSP 1.12.3 - 1.12.5] (actually part of the **FastLoader** patch), implement support of loading additional DDS formats.
 - New performance patch : [**DisableHiddenPortraits**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/84) [KSP 1.8.0 - 1.12.5], prevent non-visible crew portraits from being rendered after a switch back from the map view (and other cases), causing a significant perf hit when there are many kerbals in the vessel.
+- **DisableManeuverTool** : added MM-patcheable flags to set the default enabled state of the maneuver tool or to forcefully disable it, see `Settings.cfg`.

 ##### 1.27.0
 - New performance patch : **LocalizerPerf** [KSP 1.8.0 - 1.12.5] Faster and minimal-allocation replacements for the Localizer.Format() methods, can provide significant speedup for GUI-heavy mods using localized strings.